 Someone who has a medical history including numerous ankle arthroscopic procedures will usually contact out office looking for options to their next surgery which would be an ankle fusion or a total ankle replacement.
 Usually, someone being told they need one more surgery will lead these people to more exhaustively research alternatives.
 This includes the various types of ankle injections.

-A July 2020 paper (1) compared various injection treatments for ankle pain caused by osteochondral lesions (loss of cartilage leading to a bone on bone situation) and osteoarthritis.
+A July 2020 paper (1) compared various medicine injection treatments for ankle pain caused by osteochondral lesions (loss of cartilage leading to a bone on bone situation) and osteoarthritis.
 The injection treatments included were hyaluronic acid, Platelet-rich plasma (PRP), saline, methylprednisolone (steroid), botulinum toxin type A, mesenchymal stem cells (MSCs), and prolotherapy.

 This was a review study where researchers combined studies and the study data to form an opinion on which of these treatments would work best.
 The problem with the results of this study?
 There were not enough studies of good evidence in direct comparisons of ALL the treatments for the researchers to review to give any opinion.
-While we then cannot offer a direct comparison of the treatments, we can review the research in this article where there is a direct comparison and give a broad over view of these treatments for ankle pain.
+While we then cannot offer a direct comparison of the treatments, we can review the research in this article where there is a direct comparison and give a broad over view of these treatments for ankle joint pain.

 In a study published in the Journal of foot and ankle research (2) investigators compared the effectiveness of intraarticular Botulinum toxin type A and intraarticular hyaluronate plus rehabilitation exercise in patients with ankle osteoarthritis over a 6 month period.